-The East Lansing Farmer's Market, a growers-only market, is located in an inviting, open-air atmosphere, just steps away from the Michigan State University campus.
-Customers can fill their shopping bags with a diverse selection of fresh, farm-grown Michigan produce and products, including fresh vegetables, grass-fed beef, artisan bread, cheese, all-natural chicken, organic produce and much more.
+The East Lansing Farmer's Market (ELFM), a growers-only market, is located in an inviting, open-air park atmosphere, just steps away from the MSU campus and downtown East Lansing.
+Customers can fill their shopping bags with a diverse selection of fresh, farm-grown Michigan produce and products, including vegetables, fruit, artisan bread, cheese, meat, coffee, maple syrup, honey, flowers and more.

 “100% Homegrown Makes Us Different”

 What makes the ELFM unique is that every item sold by vendors is 100% homegrown.
 Vendors must either grow their own produce or make their own products.
-In essence, customers at the market enjoy authentic local Michigan goods rather than purchasing wholesale items.
+Customers at the market enjoy authentic local Michigan goods.

 Bridge Cards, Double Up Food Bucks Accepted

 The ELFM accepts SNAP/Bridge cards at the market and allows customers to stretch their dollars with the Double Up Food Bucks (DUFB) program.
 As a result of a grant from the Fair Food Network, the DUFB program "matches" SNAP/Bridge card dollars spent at farmer's markets.
 Customers will receive a dollar for dollar match (up to $20) that can be spent on fresh fruits and vegetables grown in Michigan.
-For example, if a customer spends $20 on their SNAP/Bridge Card, they would receive an extra $20 for FREE..
+For example, if a customer spends $20 on their SNAP/Bridge Card, they receive an extra $20 to spend at the market.

 The market made its successful debut in 2009, bringing fresh, farm-grown Michigan produce and products to community members throughout the region.
-The market has proven to be a huge hit over the last few years, drawing a crowd of an estimated 1,000 visitors to Valley Court Park each week.
+The market has proven to be a huge hit ever since, drawing a crowd of an estimated 1,000 visitors to Valley Court Park on market days.